Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Two sources

 \section{Two sources}

-In this section we study the case where we have more than one sources.
-Since from Theorem~\ref{thm:one-source-hard} we know that the constrained versions of \reachfast are \NP-hard even when there is a unique source, we will consider only the unconstrained case.
+In this section we study the case where we have multiple sources.
+Since we know from Theorem~\ref{thm:one-source-hard} that the constrained versions of \reachfast are \NP-hard even when there is a single source, we will only consider the unconstrained case.
 As we will show below, the unconstrained version of \reachfast becomes hard even if there are just two sources.
 In fact, the underlying graph that results from our reduction always admits an optimal solution of a constant value.
-Note that this also means that the problem is even \APX-hard; i.e., it is \NP-hard to find a \(c\)-approximate solution for some \(c>1\).
-We highlight that, in addition, the constructed temporal graph has lifetime 1.
-This means that, essentially, there are no constraints in the edges.
+Note that this also means that the problem is even \APX-hard; i.e., unless $\PP = \NP$, there is no polynomial-time \(c\)-approximation for some \(c>1\).
+We highlight that the constructed temporal graph has lifetime 1 and every label has traversal time 1 as well.
+This means that, essentially, there are no temporal constraints in the edges.